LucasDelfino92/morrowindsharp/main2.md

 ### Equipment

 [**Complete Armor Joints (PfP Edit)**](mods/Complete%20Armor%20Joints%20(PfP%20Edit).7z)
 Adds the unused forearm joint to the Orcish Pauldrons, Dwemer Pauldrons, and the three types of Bonemold Pauldrons, and modifies the Dwemer, Daedric, Chitin and Netch greaves and pauldron to prevent them showing clothing underneath.
-Includes fixes from Patch for Purists.
+Includes fixes from Patch for Purists. [**Original mod by Kahkahra**](https://mw.modhistory.com/download-4-12572).

 [**Alex's Better Fitted Female Armors**](https://www.nexusmods.com/morrowind/mods/50187)
 Gives all cuirasses female variants that fits the hips and waist more and makes armors less bulky.